kedomingo/local-gallery/README.md

 <img width="701" alt="Screenshot 2024-02-09 at 20 40 54" src="https://github.com/kedomingo/local-gallery/assets/1763107/d28e79f3-4469-467b-bc2d-90c20c3c33c8">

+There is no thumbnail support for this setup, unless you install PHP GD and composer locally and run composer install

 #### using nginx+fpm on docker

 If you are being limited by the performance of the single-threaded built-in PHP server, you can opt to use a real webserver in the form of Nginx + PHP-FPM.
 This can be done easily because of docker.
 Nginx and FPM are also already pre-configured here.

+This setup includes PHP GD and will generate thumbnails by finding the first available usable photo in the directory tree

 1. Install docker
 2. Open `docker-compose.yaml` and change the mapping of `/app` to your images root directory.
 In my case it is `/Users/kyledomingo/Downloads/`
 3. Run `docker compose up web`

+#### Install intervention/image for thumbnail support

+1. Run `docker-compose run --rm composer install`

 ### Nodejs